Toner is so much easier—and fun—to use when it's applied as a face mist. Spritzing a vibrantly colored potion on your skin feels very spa-worthy, yes?

 Hibiscus is known for its ability to cleanse, tone, and balance the skin's delicate pH.
 The flower is rich in alpha-hydroxy acids that naturally exfoliate [source] and provide a tightening effect to the skin without stripping the natural (sebum) oils.

-The tea also has a good supply of antioxidants [source], including a high vitamin C content [source], which help fight the signs of aging.
+The tea also has a good supply of antioxidants [source], including a high vitamin C content [source], which fights the signs of aging.

 Witch Hazel